 It sounds very pragmatic, practical and low cost.
 Problematically, it is based on the erroneous assumption that countries in the South China Sea are interested in détente.
 Chinese officials seemed to reject the plan right away as according to one spokesperson, “The Spratly islands are China’s intrinsic territory and what China does or doesn’t do is up to the Chinese government.”
 Following the ARF meeting the Xinhua news agency decried the US proposal as “unconstructive.”
 It is unsurprising therefore that China proceeds with plans to construct a number of lighthouses on features that it occupies.

 However, China is not the only party to ignore the freeze plan since it was first tabled publicly on July 10.
-Taiwan has shown no sign of slowing the $100 million upgrade of its sole occupied feature, Itu Aba, one of the only Spratly features that could reasonably qualify as an UNCLOS Article 121 island.
+Taiwan, Province of China, has shown no sign of slowing the $100 million upgrade of its sole occupied feature, Itu Aba, one of the only Spratly features that could reasonably qualify as an UNCLOS Article 121 island.
 Vietnam also announced that it will build a hospital on one of the Spratly islands.
 This should certainly be seen as ominous sign.
 Given the paucity of human habitation on these islands (no one other than small military garrisons) a hospital would serve primarily to treat casualties of a military conflict in the area.
 So, Vietnam, Taiwan and China don’t seem terribly enthusiastic about the “freeze plan”.

 The remaining three claimants seem willing to abide by the US call, likely because doing so involves no change in policy.
 Brunei occupies no features and has done little to aggravate anyone.
 Likewise, Malaysia seems reluctant to make serious changes to its occupied features, likely because its new naval base in Sabah will allow it to project the necessary power to protect its claims.
 For its part, the Philippines has gotten right behind the proposal.
 The Philippines Department of Foreign Affairs announced ahead of the ARF that it would launch a three stage diplomatic proposal to defuse tension in the area, chiefly built around defining what actions are “escalatory”.
 It will be interesting to see what the Philippines has in mind.
 It still holds 11 Chinese fishermen that are awaiting trial for poaching in waters claimed by China.
 Although China appears to have accepted the sentences given to 12 fishermen caught fishing illegally in uncontested Philippine waters, the fate of these 11 are a different matter because China claims they have done nothing wrong.
 Is the Philippines prepared to surrender fishermen detained in contested waters to defuse tensions with China?